 The door panels meet National Institute of Justice (NIJ) Level III-A protection requirements.
 NIJ is the research, development, and evaluation agency within the U. S. Department of Justice.
 The panels have been tested and certified by H.P.
-White, a authorized testing agency of the U. S. Department of Justice.
+White, an approved testing agency of the U. S. Department of Justice, in accordance with NIJ Standard 0108.01, MIL-STD-662F, and Los Angeles Police Department (LAPD) Standard MTD 05-01E.